samreality4/MeBake/README.md

 With the app, you can:
 * View the app in mobile and tablet
 * Watch video tutorial on how to make baked goods
-* Nagivate to different step of the tutorial with nagivational buttons
+* Move to different step of the tutorial with nagivational buttons

 ## Screenshots